 I’d start into it with gusto and would inevitably end up with half of the cookie saved for later in its greasy parchment-like paper packaging.

-There aren’t many non-vegan foods that I see in a mall now and wish they made a vegan version, but the Double Doozie is the exception.
-Occasionally I’ll find myself at the mall and get a whiff of vanilla and chocolate, and can’t help but wish they had a vegan Double Doozie on offer.
+There aren’t many non-vegan foods that I see in a mall now and wish they made a vegan version.
+But the Double Doozie is the exception.
+Occasionally I’ll find myself at the mall and get a whiff of vanilla and chocolate.
+And I can’t help but wish they had a vegan Double Doozie on offer.

 Well, luckily that is a problem no longer!